 As a successful entrepreneur, Yasmin has robust views about running a business.
 She believes in keeping her charges reasonable, and works hard to maintain the salon’s special atmosphere.
 And she feels strongly that in grim economic times like the present, with businesses struggling to survive, landlords should be more helpful and realistic and not ask for silly rents.
 She also thinks that some young people have the wrong attitude to work - often arriving late and wanting to leave early, too often on their mobiles, and too ready to talk about their rights and not concentrate on their duties.

 Still, despite these ups and downs, the business goes from strength to strength.
-So much so that two years ago Yasmin opened a second salon, ‘Imenio Beauty’ a few doors away in Thackeray Street.
+So much so that Yasmin has opened a second salon, ‘Imenio Beauty’ a few doors away in Thackeray Street.